 Best Key Lime Recipe Pie in the Country?

 Could this be the best Key lime pie recipe in America?
 I don’t know, but it might just be a contender.
 Our family loved it (it kind of reminded me of Fleming’s Steak House Key Lime Pie), and the American Pie Council awarded the recipe 1st place in the Citrus category of the National Pie Championships.
-So for those of you looking for a Key lime pie for Thanksgiving, this Key lime pie recipe with cream cheese is worthy.
+So for those of you looking for a Key lime pie for Thanksgiving, this Cream of Coconut Key Lime Pie might be the one.

 The original version was created by Amy Freeze, who used a Nilla Wafer crust and called her creation “Sittin’ on the Sandbar Key Lime Pie”.
 My version is a little different.
 I did not have the wafers so I used a graham cracker crust, and because my family really likes a tart pie, I added ¼ teaspoon of Boyajian lime oil.
 I highly recommend the addition of the lime oil or just a teaspoon of extra zest, but if you leave it out the pie will still be great.
 The cream cheese also adds some extra zip.